The Effect of Love

-The Effect of Love (Spanish: El resultado del amor) is a 2007 Argentinian drama film, written and directed by Eliseo Subiela, an Argentinian film director.
-The film was shot in Buenos Aires and San Luis in Argentina.
+The Effect of Love (Spanish: El resultado del amor) is a 2007 Argentinian drama film, written and directed by Eliseo Subiela and starring Sofía Gala and Guillermo Pfening.
+The film was shot in the Buenos Aires and San Luis provinces of Argentina.

-Plot
+Synopsis

-Mabel (Sofía Gala) is raped in the chapel of the shantytown where she lives and then she becomes a clown and a prostitute.
-Martín (Guillermo Pfening) is a lawyer who has recently separated from his wife and left his father's law firm.
-They meet and eventually fall in love, but soon after Mabel discovers she is a HIV virus carrier.
+Mabel (Sofía Gala) is a young girl who was raped in the chapel of the shantytown where she lives.
+After some time passes she becomes a clown performer and a prostitute.
+Martín (Guillermo Pfening) is a lawyer who is recently separated from his wife and has chosen to leave his father's law firm.
+Mabel and Martín meet and eventually fall in love, also moving out to the city, but soon after Mabel discovers she is a HIV virus carrier, putting a new strain on their relationship.